Conquer your student debt. Refinance now.

 Newlyweds typically set out on their honeymoon right after the wedding, but modern couples are increasingly planning their trip for a few months out.
 Some even take a weekend “ mini-moon” right away and plan a longer trip down the road.

 Doing so allows them to both save up after the wedding, as well as spread out their vacation days rather than taking them all at once, as it’s not uncommon to take some days off around the wedding itself.
 Regardless of your honeymoon plans, keep in mind that expenses can add up, especially since many couples opt to spend a bit more on lavish accommodations for such a special occasion.

 If these costs seem high to you… they are.

 In Europe, couples spend an average of close to 5,000 euros on their wedding.
 And many many Americans choose to do it much less expensively; a whole cottage industry of budget wedding blogs can be found on the Internet.

-Pick your location strategically: Wedding costs can vary by $60,000 based on location, with the average wedding in Manhattan reported to be $78,464, as opposed to $19,522 in Arkansas.
+Wedding costs can vary by $60,000 based on location, with the average wedding in Manhattan reported being $78,464, as opposed to $19,522 in Arkansas.
 Many couples also elect to get married abroad, which can be much more affordable for a number of reasons, not the least of which is limiting the number of attendees.